 Several campgrounds are designed for stock use.
 These "horse camps" are located on or near horse trails.
 Please use high picket line with tree padding when corrals or tie stalls are not available; disperse manure into native vegetation or provided receptacle; hobble animals that paw; and please practice "no trace" camping.
 Leave your campsite the way you'd like to find it.
 Remember, horses are not permitted in campgrounds unless designated as horse camps.

 Keep pack or saddle stock at least 200 feet from any lake or stream, except for watering, loading, unloading, or traveling on established trail routes.
 Forage may be limited, so you should carry feed.
 Avoid tying stock to trees at campsites for prolonged periods.

 If you're interested in canoeing, kayaking, rafting, and other forms of boating, you'll find them here.
-However, gas powered motor are prohibited on most Forest lakes.
+However, gas powered motor are prohibited on most forest lakes.
 Swimming may be limited to those hardy persons who can endure the cold waters of mountain lakes or streams.
-But everyone should avoid the hazardous falls and cascades on some of the rivers.
+But everyone should avoid the hazardous falls and cascades on some rivers.
 If you're planning to float streams, you should contact the nearest Forest Service office for specific information.

 You may see a wide variety of birds and animals if you watch carefully.
 Generally, the best time to observe wildlife is in the early morning or late evening.